glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 Each PRU has its own UART which are pretty similar to the [TI16C550C][], and this is one of the easiest ways to communicate with the PRU without having to interface with the rest of the BeagleBone host CPU.
-You just connect a [USB to TTL serial cable][] as, for example,
+For example, you just connect a [USB to TTL serial cable][] as

 1. Green to header P9, pin 17
 2. White to header P9, pin 18
 3. Black to ground

-It should look something like this:
+which should look something like this:

 {{ figure("bbb-pru-uart-wireup.jpg", alt="Wiring for USB-TTS to BeagleBone PRU UART") }}